How to Read Deeper START: Understanding App Display

 The Deeper START displays three sizes of fish icons.
 The fishfinder interprets the sonar data it receives and tries to determine if it is a fish.
 It does this based on factors like the size of the object and the strength of the sonar return.
 Please keep in mind that even the most advanced units aren‘t 100% accurate in interpreting data correctly.
 A few smaller fish swimming closely together can be marked as one big fish or some underwater objects or vegetation may sometimes give readings similar to that of a fish.

 The Deeper START will display fish icons at various points on the screen, representing fish location in the water column.
 By understanding if a fish is toward the surface of the water or cruising at the bottom, you‘ll be able to chose the best bait to catch that fish.
-For fish close to the surface, you can use a zig rig or shallow running crank bait.
-When they‘re towards the bottom, use a bottom bait rig or deep diving crank bait.

 There are two options for measuring fish depth: from the surface to the fish or from the bottom to the fish.
 You can choose the one that is most convenient for you through „Settings“ in the application.